Clarence Saunders: Miscellaneous

 Saunders was one of the first to use newspaper advertising to campaign for a political candidate, at least in Tennessee.
 He campaigned for Austin Peay, an acquaintance from his hometown, Clarksville, Tennessee.
 Peay won in 1922 and gave credit to Saunders' advertising.
-When Governor Peay ran for a third term in 1926 (Tennessee governors held office for two year terms then) Saunders inexplicably opposed him, using newspaper ads to denounce his former friend.
+When Governor Peay ran for a third term in 1926 (Tennessee governors held office for two-year terms at the time) Saunders inexplicably opposed him, using newspaper ads to denounce his former friend.
 In 1928 Saunders backed Henry Horton for Governor against Hill McAlister.
 Memphis political leader E. H. Crump backed McAlister.
 The candidates were completely overshadowed by the newspaper advertising war waged by Saunders and Crump.
 Their feud was personal and striking, since few in Memphis had dared challenge Crump, one of the legendary city bosses in American politics.
 After 1928 Saunders' fortunes declined, and he did not write political ads again.